howsoai/platform-installation-examples/security/README.md

 ### Network Policies

 Network policies can be used to control traffic between pods and limit access to the Howso Platform components.

+TODO -

-More information on using network policies with the Howso Platform can be found in the [Linkerd and Network Policies](linkerd/README.md) section.
+If using a service mesh, the logic of which podSelectors to use changes, more information can be found in the [Linkerd and Network Policies](linkerd/README.md) section.

 ### Service Mesh